4levels/dmForumPlugin/README.markdown

 Overview
 --------

-This is a port of dmForumPlugin for Doctrine & Symfony 1.4
+This is a port of sfDoctrineForumPlugin for Diem

 Requirements
 ------------

-The prerequisites for using the `dmForum` plugin are the same of dmForumplugin:
+The prerequisites for using the `dmForumForum` plugin are the same as for any Diem plugin

-  * You have to install and configure sfDoctrineGuardPlugin - http://www.symfony-project.org/plugins/sfDoctrineGuardPlugin
-  * If you want to use RSS feeds, you must install the sfFeed2Plugin - http://www.symfony-project.org/plugins/sfFeed2Plugin

 Installation
 ------------